-Myrcene is a hydrocarbon like other monoterpenes, and it is found naturally in essential oils from plants like basil, mango, lemongrass, hops, and more.
+Myrcene is a terpene found naturally in essential oils from plants like basil, mango, lemongrass, hops, cannabis and more.
 Myrcene is most popular, however, because of its role as the most prominent terpene found in most cannabis strains.
 In a study completed back in 1997, it was found that myrcene makes up 65% of the terpene content in most cannabis strains.
 Over the years, increased plant diversity in part due to a rise in demand for different types of cannabis, that number has likely changed.
 But the point remains that the myrcene terpene has always played a huge role in cannabis.

 - What does myrcene smell like?

 - Popular strains that contain myrcene